Skip to main content

 • LanguageModels.
 Their API is very simple - they accept a String as input and return a String as output.
 This API is now becoming obsolete in favor of chat API (second API type).

 • ChatLanguageModels.
-These accept either a single or multiple ChatMessages as input and return an AiMessage as output.
-ChatMessage usually contains text, but some LLMs also support a mix of text and Images.
-Examples of such chat models include OpenAI's gpt-3.5-turbo and Google's gemini-pro.
+These accept multiple ChatMessages as input and return a single AiMessage as output.
+ChatMessage usually contains text, but some LLMs also support other modalities (e.g., images, audio, etc.).
+Examples of such chat models include OpenAI's gpt-4o-mini and Google's gemini-1.5-pro.

 Support for LanguageModels will no longer be expanded in LangChain4j, so in all new features, we will use a ChatLanguageModel API.